dstanya/RVData/docs/source/overview.rst

 ========================

-Instruments writing data in a native format can translate their data into the Standrad format by utilizing code in https://github.com/EPRV-RCN/RVData .
+Instruments writing data in a native format can translate their data into the Standard format by utilizing code in https://github.com/EPRV-RCN/RVData .

 This repository contains RV2(), RV3(), and RV4() base classes to hold